slackapi/node-slack-sdk/docs/_pages/web_client.md

 * Logging
 * Configurability

-Here are some of the common recipies for using the `WebClient` class.
+Here are some of the common recipes for using the `WebClient` class.

 ---

 ### Posting a message

 Your app will interact with the Web API through the `WebClient` object, which a top level export from this package.
 At a minimum, you need to instantiate it with a token.
 The example below shows how to post a message into a channel, DM, MPDM, or group.
 This will require the `chat:write` scope (either the `chat:user:write` or `chat:bot:write` for user-token apps).

 ```javascript
 const { WebClient } = require('@slack/client');